Creggan, Derry: The Troubles

 The civil rights movement that was occurring in Northern Ireland in the late 1960s took place consistently in Derry.
 This led to an outbreak of violence between the police, local Unionist Supporters and Nationalists.
 Violence in the city originally started in the Bogside but quickly spread out to the rest of the city, which included Creggan.
 One of these occurrences during 12 to 14 August 1969 became known as the Battle of the Bogside.
 A disagreement over defending Nationalists from British State forces and elements of Unionism led to a split in the IRA, and the two new paramilitary organizations became known as the Official IRA and Provisional IRA.

 In the early years, 1969 to 1972, the Officials were the most prominent in Creggan and the rest of Northern Ireland with militant members carrying attacks out on the British Army, even though the Provisionals as a whole were carrying out a more violent campaign along with a bombing campaign in Derry City Centre.
 Following the introduction of internment without trial being carried out by the British government, as well as Civil Rights protests in Derry that turned into intense rioting with the Royal Ulster Constabulary (RUC), the Bogside and Creggan areas effectively became a no-go area for the British government along with the RUC and were only controlled and policed by both wings of the IRA.
 This all existed until Operation Motorman in July 1972.
 After this, the no-go area across Northern Ireland became fully controlled by the British government.
-However, this did not at all stop violence in the city.
-In 1972 the Officials called a ceasefire, then in 1974 called an end to their armed campaign.
-This prompted the creation of the Irish National Liberation Army (INLA) on 8 December 1974, a radical left-wing group formed of hardline republicans led by Seamus Costello.
 By 1972, after Motorman, the British Army conducted large scale operations in the once no-go areas.
 It caused more open clashes between the British Army, the citizens of Creggan and the rest of Derry.
 This violence continued to occur up to the early 1990s.